No Fees - Zero Charges

 Important Scam Warning

 There will be no circumstances that we will ask you for payment before giving you a loan.
-If you ever have a reason to believe that we are asking for upfront payments, it won't be us that you are dealing with.
+If you ever have a reason to believe that we are asking for upfront payments, it won't be Easy Loans that you are dealing with.

 Over the last ten years, we have become aware that there are groups of people (usually India based) who cold-call people in the UK.
 They use internet-based phone numbers to give off the appearance that they are based here, but they are not.

 They will try to convince victims that they are calling on behalf of a UK lender.
 They will inform the victim that they have been approved for a loan, but they will have to pay some sort of fee before the money is released.

 How To Spot a Loan Fee Scam

 The first significant scam indicator is that the so-called lender will contact victims out of the blue.
 Some people are more likely to fall for this scam because the scammers will usually contact them after the person has applied for loans.

 We have never worked out how, but scammers know that their victims have recently been applying for the loans.
 They know how much the victim has been trying to borrow, they know their name and contact details.

 99.9% of fee scammers are Indian.
 We know of several call centres in India that do nothing else apart from running the loan fee scam.
 Unsolicited call or email + Indian accent = hang up immediately.